A Basic Introduction to the Hobby

 Know your Models

-Model horses come in a range of materials and sizes.
-The three most common materials are plastics of various types, ceramic (china) and resin.
+Model horses come in a huge range of materials and sizes.
+The 4 most common materials are plastics (of various types), ceramic (china) resin (including 3D printed) and latex.
 Manufacturers whose names you may already have come across include;

 Unlike many hobbies, there is no standard scale for model horses, but the three most popular sizes are known as;